 Fragrance materials and mixtures require exposure-based toxicological evaluation to address sensitization risk, systemic exposure, and regulatory limits across jurisdictions.

-The Aᴳ conducts independent toxicological assessment of fragrance ingredients and finished blends, including evaluation of sensitization potential, exposure characterization, and alignment with IFRA standards and applicable global regulatory frameworks.
+Aᴳ delivers exposure-based risk assessment for fragrance ingredients and finished blends, including evaluation of sensitization potential, exposure characterization, and alignment with IFRA standards and applicable global regulatory frameworks.

 Assessments may include: